omelao/migrate-hack/README.md

+⚠️ **Warning:**
+This gem modifies the files in the repository where it is executed but then restores everything to normal.
+**Do not run it on servers that are actively serving the application.
+Run it in parallel.**

 # migrate-hack

 **migrate-hack** runs migrations on an already seeded database, without risks of loosing data.
 It's a tool designed to run Rails migrations in a deterministic, commit-by-commit manner.
 It’s especially useful in CI/CD pipelines or containerized environments where migrations must be applied sequentially and reproducibly.